-A shirt without a collar is like a house without a roof.
-Nobody wants a house without a roof.
-But choosing a collar style can be difficult if you’re not aware of your options.
-In this post we’ve broken down all of the collar styles you might encounter on a dress shirt and discuss the appeal of each one.
+Choosing a collar style can be difficult if you’re not aware of your options.
+In this post, we break down all of the collar styles you might encounter on a dress shirt and discuss the appeal of each one.

 The Spread Collar